 A rainbow palette like the Viseart Editorial Brights SlimPro can be substituted for the James Charles Artistry Palette, and the Makeup Revolution Reloaded Monster Matte palette.

 These three palettes are all ‘rainbow palettes’ and are all very similar to each other in colour.
 They all offer the main rainbow colours along with a few nudes to use as base shades.

-Warm nudes are oranges are one of the more universal palettes to have.
-They’re also one of the most commonly offered colour stories in the cosmetics industry because who doesn’t like a little sultry every once in a while!
+Warm nudes oranges are one of the more universal palettes to have.
+They’re also one of the most commonly offered colour stories in the cosmetics industry because who doesn’t like a little sultry every once in a while?

 Based on looks alone, wouldn’t you agree that the shades found on the palettes below are basic yet versatile?
 Unvarying yet inclusive?